 Solution: If you don’t know your white, don’t wear white.
 Or get a PCA and know.

 2-No. Blur.
 The features have to be in focus.
 When most everyone else’s face is fuzzy, you want yours on a Hi Def screen.
 The wide, flat face of a child happens automatically when colours conflict.
 A slim, defined adult face is automatic when colours harmonize.
-Why choose the robber with a nylon pulled over his face look?
+Why choose the look of a robber with a nylon pulled over his face?

 Solution: Wear the colours that you are.
 Aim to look at the photo and have your gaze bounce from the big picture right to the eyes, especially if you’re hoping to attract a woman.

 3-The focal point is the eyes.
 Always.
 It should be physically harder for the viewer to look away from the eyes than to keep looking into them.
 Even if the background is the Grand Canyon, the focal point is the eyes.
 In room décor, it might be a pillow or a couch or a painting.
 In human décor, it is always the eyes.

 The eH staff discusses the importance of eyes in this post.
 A good PCA will perfect the eyes in several ways.
 If the analyst doesn’t know how to talk about eyes, they won’t be able to do it.
 Find another analyst.

 In Outliers, Malcolm Gladwell examines how certain people come to be extraordinarily successful.
 He decides that it was not all up to them.

 Neither is e-dating or any system that operates based on decisions made about you when you’re not present.
 When a picture stands in for you, the only control is in the Before filters.